-With a stay at KAYABACHO TSUKUSHI HOTEL in Tokyo (Chuo), you'll be within a 5-minute drive of Tokyo Imperial Palace and Ueno Park.
+With a stay at KAYABACHO TSUKUSHI HOTEL in Tokyo (Chuo), you'll be within a 5-minute drive of Tokyo Imperial Palace and Tokyo International Forum.
 This hostel is 2.8 mi (4.5 km) from Tokyo Bay and 2.9 mi (4.7 km) from Tokyo Dome.

 Make use of convenient amenities, which include complimentary wireless internet access and a communal living room.